How to Clean Your Air Conditioner | AC Sales of Lafayette

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we do includes:
+Some of the work we perform involves:

 • Viewing the blower, motor, drain line and coils

-• Checking pressure and temperature
+• Confirming pressure and temperature

-• Examining lines, refrigerant amounts and connections
+• Testing lines, refrigerant levels and connections

-It’s not too late to have service done this fall—and we can get your furnace ready for heating season too.
+There’s still time to have a tune-up done this fall—and we can get your furnace ready for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-How to Clean Your Outside AC Unit
+How to Clean Your Outdoor AC Unit

-You’ll only need a few things:
+You’ll only need a few items:

 • Wet-dry vacuum and hose with a soft brush attachment